 Older workers are the fastest-growing segment of the U.S. labor market.
-The share of workers ages 65 to 74 and beyond is expected to keep growing through at least 2024, the Bureau of Labor Statistics says.
+The share of workers ages 65 to 74 and beyond is expected to keep growing, the Bureau of Labor Statistics says.

 But if you think money is why people are working past age 65, you’d be only partly correct.
-In fact, many intriguing motives are behind this gray wave in the workplace.
+In fact, many intriguing motives are behind this workplace trend.

-We consulted the latest annual retirement survey of workers by the Transamerica Center for Retirement Studies to uncover the top reasons why older Americans are working past the traditional retirement age.
+We consulted the latest annual retirement survey of workers by the Transamerica Center for Retirement Studies to uncover the top reasons why Americans are working or plan to work past the traditional retirement age.

 10. Personal development

-Share of older Americans who give this reason: 22%
+Share of workers who give this reason: 22%

-Not all the reasons why older workers stay on the job involve finances.
+Not all the reasons why workers stay on the job involve finances.

 Work can provide professional and personal growth that stimulates and satisfies, and many people aren’t ready to leave that behind — at least not yet.

-Share of older Americans who give this reason: 26%
+Share of workers who give this reason: 25%

 You may want to quit working, work part-time or become self-employed, but you are probably out of luck if you don’t yet qualify for Medicare, the federal health insurance program primarily for folks age 65 and older.